 Why to Consider Title Insurance in Pennsylvania

-“Title insurance is critical to a real estate deal, in my opinion,” says Woodburn, of Tucker Arensberg in Lemoyne, who represents both commercial and residential buyers.
+“Title insurance is critical to a real estate deal, in my opinion,” says Woodburn, who represents both commercial and residential buyers.
 “But most people don’t know how important it is.”

 What is Title Insurance?

 As noted by the Consumer Financial Protection Bureau (CFPB), title insurance provides protection for a real estate or homeowner—and mortgage lenders—in the event that someone else makes a claim on their property.

 When you purchase a home, or any other type of real estate, you will receive the deed to the property when the transaction is finalized.
 In the deed, the previous owner will state that they have transferred title (ownership) of the property to you.
 Title insurance protects you against any claims that have been filed against the property itself (against the title).
 Title insurance allows you to ensure that you are getting that title free and clear of any potential issues.

 How prevalent are those issues?
 Woodburn puts it this way: “There are attorneys in Pennsylvania who make a very good living defending title claims on behalf of the insurance companies.
 The national average is 7 percent of all closings end up having a claim.”